skjohansen/skjohansen.github.io/_posts/2024-09-22-zero-bugs-strategy.md

 Imagine your development process is like a software developing Hare from our classic fable.

 Being fast, energetic, and eager to push features out, you may even have a deadline blowing you in the neck.
 You might be tempted to backlog bugs — cataloging them for future fixes.
 At first glance, this seems efficient.
 You’re moving quickly, delivering features, and keeping the sprint velocity high.
-But just like the Hare’s overconfidence, this approach can lead to unexpected pitfalls.
+But just like the Hare’s overconfidence, this approach can lead to unexpected pitfalls, since the bugs are still there.

+* Quality Trade-offs
+* Backlog Overload
+* Impact on User Experience
+* Decreased Developer Morale
+* False Sense of Progress
+* Difficulty in Maintaining and Scaling
+* Prioritization Challenges
+* Teamwide Inefficiency
+* Loss of Trust from Stakeholders

-The most common pitfall of focusing on high speed are lowering the quality of both requirements, code and architecture.
-A drive for high velocity can lead to developers cutting corners.
-This often results in poorly written code, skipped or superficial code reviews, insufficient testing, or incomplete documentation.
+The most common pitfall of focusing on high speed, are a lowering the quality; both code, requirements and architecture.
+A drive for high velocity can lead to developers cutting corners, this could include skipped or superficial code reviews, insufficient testing, or incomplete documentation.
 The result of this is [technical debt](https://stackoverflow.blog/2023/12/27/stop-saying-technical-debt/) and over time this can grow, making the codebase fragile and more difficult to maintain.

-Another risk are that we prioritize only the short-term development to get quick wins, and forget to think of the long-term and cut too many corners, in that case do we often end up with a [big ball of mud](http://www.laputan.org/mud/mud.html#BigBallOfMud) which is expensive to maintain, and the best way to make developers quit their job.
+Another risk of focusing on speed are that we prioritize only the short-term architecture to get quick wins, and forget to think of the long-term, in this case do we often end up with a [big ball of mud](http://www.laputan.org/mud/mud.html#BigBallOfMud) which is expensive to maintain, and most likeliy the easiest way to make developers quit their job.

 ## The Tortoise’s Wisdom: Zero Bugs Strategy